aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 Advantages:

-- Very explicit (customer has to add a dependency on a package with "experiments" in the name and version `0.x`).
+1. Very explicit (customer has to add a dependency on a package with "experiments" in the name and version `0.x`).
-- It's possible for unstable modules to depend on other unstable modules.
+2. It's possible for unstable modules to depend on other unstable modules (see Appendix B for data on how necessary that is for the CDK currently).

 Disadvantages:

-- It's not possible for stable modules to depend on unstable ones.
+1. It's not possible for stable modules to depend on unstable ones (see Appendix B for data on how necessary that is for the CDK currently).
   This has serious side implications:
   - All unstable modules that have stable dependents today will have to be graduated before `v2.0` is released.
   - Before a module is graduated, all of its dependencies need to be graduated.
   - It will not be possible to add new dependencies on unstable modules to stable modules in the future (for example, that's a common need for StepFunction Tasks).
-- Graduating a module to stable will be a breaking change for customers.
+2. Graduating a module to stable will be a breaking change for customers.
 We can mitigate this downside by keeping the old unstable module around, but that leads to duplicated classes.